PrefectHQ/prefect/docs/concepts/results.md

 - Task cache keys
 - Flow run retries
+- Disabling in-memory caching

-If results are not persisted, these features will not be usable.
+If results are not persisted, these features may not be usable.

 ### Configuring persistence of results